Skip to main content

 How does the City decide what property is surplus?

 The City’s process is described in Council Policy 700-41.
-Most notably, when the City declares a property as surplus, this action requires the action of the City Council so this is a public process.
+Most notably, when the City declares a property as surplus, this action requires the action of the City Council, which is a public process.

 Why does the City have to go through this process?